RupertAvery/Chromely.Mvc/README.md

 # Chromely.Mvc

-Chromely.Mvc is an add-on to [Chromely](https://github.com/chromelyapps/Chromely) that allows you to create controllers using ASP.NET MVC conventions.
+Chromely.Mvc is an add-on to [Chromely](https://github.com/chromelyapps/Chromely) that allows you to write controllers using ASP.NET MVC convention.

 # Nuget

 ```
-Install-Package Chromely.Mvc
+Install-Package Chromely.Mvc -version 5.0.0.6
 ```

 # Known Issues

-If you are on Version 4.0.0.1 it is recommended to upgrade to 4.0.0.2.

-Versions 4.0.0.1 has an issue for methods returning `Task<IEnumerable<T>>` or when casting to `Task<object>` in general.

-Versions 4.0.0.1 and below have an issue where the returned value from the `boundControllerAsync` response callback is a string instead of an object.
-See the [Javascript](#Javascript) section.

 Routing is very basic as of now, and only supports simple routing without defaults.
 This may change if there is demand.
 Also, pull requests are welcome!

+# What's new

+Updated to Chromely.Core 5.0.0.6 and Chromely 5.0.83

 # Features
 * Use MVC's convention-based approach to writing and wiring up controllers.